 The probability of record-setting precipitation increases threefold across more than 35 percent of North America, Europe, and East Asia if global temperatures rise more than two degrees.
 If temperature rise stays below two degrees, the likelihood of record-setting precipitation drops to less than 10 percent.
 The researchers found similar prognoses for hot, cold, and dry extremes.

 There’s still time to make climate commitments even more ambitious and reach the goals laid out in the Paris Agreement.
 Sure, our planet is only going to become more prone to natural disasters, but we will become substantially more vulnerable to violent weather patterns if the temperature keeps rising.

 Abstract: The United Nations Paris Agreement creates a specific need to compare consequences of cumulative emissions for pledged national commitments and aspirational targets of 1.5° to 2°C global warming.
 We find that humans have already increased the probability of historically unprecedented hot, warm, wet, and dry extremes, including over 50 to 90% of North America, Europe, and East Asia.
 Emissions consistent with national commitments are likely to cause substantial and widespread additional increases, including more than fivefold for warmest night over ~50% of Europe and >25% of East Asia and more than threefold for wettest days over >35% of North America, Europe, and East Asia.
-In contrast, meeting aspirational targets to keep global warming below 2°C reduces the area experiencing more than threefold increases to <10% of most regions studied.
-However, large areas—including >90% of North America, Europe, East Asia, and much of the tropics—still exhibit sizable increases in the probability of record-setting hot, wet, and/or dry events.
+In contrast, meeting aspirational targets to keep global warming below 2°C reduces the area experiencing more than threefold increases to 90% of North America, Europe, East Asia, and much of the tropics—still exhibit sizable increases in the probability of record-setting hot, wet, and/or dry events.